Varberg in Egersund

 Varberg, Egersund's city mountain, offers a unique experience.
 Explore the summit with information boards about wartime events and relaxing areas with maps, binoculars and benches.

-Petroglyphs at the footAt the foot of Varberg, you'll find petroglyphs from the Late Bronze Age.
+Rock carvings at the footAt the foot of Varberg, you'll find rock carvings from the Late Bronze Age.
 Two impressive ship figures can be explored near Øvre Prestegårdsvei.

 History of navigation and compass rosesDiscover the history of Varberg through two compass roses, one from the 17th century and one from the 19th century.
 These testify to the summit's navigational significance throughout the ages.

 Viewpoint and Wartime HistoryExplore the wartime bunker that shows the peak's important role as a lookout point.
-Learn about the captains' use of the compass rose during the war to calculate sailing data.
+Discover how captains utilised the compass rose during the war to calculate sailing data.

-Notification system and telecommunications historyVarberg has deep roots in the early warning system with wheat and its history goes back to Haakon the Good.
-In 1968, it was confirmed as a communications hub with the building of a telecommunications station, which is still in operation.
+Notification system and telecommunications historyVarberg has deep roots in the early warning system with "veter" — wooden stakes erected in high places, which could be lit as a signal.
+The history of Varberg goes back to Haakon the Good.
+In 1968, it was confirmed as a communications hub with the construction of a telecommunications station, which remains in operation.
 Explore Varberg and experience its rich history and magnificent views.

 - Easy